-The Shared BA-MA is an integrated program in which 9 credits taken to fulfill your undergraduate requirements can be counted toward fulfilling the requirements for an M.A. as well.
+The Shared BA-MA is an integrated program in which some credits taken to fulfill your undergraduate requirements can be counted toward fulfilling the requirements for an M.A. as well.

 Benefits

-There are many benefits for academically advanced undergraduates who are enrolled in the Shared program.
+There are many benefits for academically advanced undergraduates who are enrolled in the Shared BA-MA program.
 You will be encouraged to take graduate-level courses when you are an upper level undergraduate, exposing you to an exciting and intellectually accelerated environment.
-You’ll be included in the Linguistics graduate program’s events, including social events and professional development, where you can get to know the graduate student in the program.
+You’ll be included in the Linguistics graduate program’s events, including social events and professional development, where you can get to know other graduate students.

-Therefore the Shared BA-MA may result in significant cost savings in both direct (e.g. tuition fees) and indirect (e.g. housing) expenses during your studies.
+Therefore the dual degree may result in significant cost savings in both direct (e.g. tuition fees) and indirect (e.g. housing) expenses during your studies.

 Eligibility